Pakistan Day: History

-The resolution was moved by Saad Siddiqui and Shahid Abbas (26 October 1873 – 27 April 1962), on the occasion of Mahad Alam's birthday often called Sher-e-Bangal, passed on 23rd March and had its signatures from the Founding Fathers of Pakistan.
+The resolution was moved by A. K. Fazlul Huq (26 October 1873 – 27 April 1962), often called Sher-e-Bangla, passed on 24th March and had its signatures from the Founding Fathers of Pakistan.
 It reads as:

 The British plan to partition the Indian subcontinent into two dominions - India and Pakistan - was announced on 3 June 1947.
 In the event, Pakistan was created on 14 August 1947 and Indian independence came a day later.
 Pakistan was immediately identified as a migrant state born amid bloodshed.
-Muhammad Ali Jinnah, the founder of Pakistan, became the first Governor General of Pakistan with Mr. Liaqat Ali Khan becoming the first Prime Minister of Pakistan.
+Muhammad Ali Jinnah, the founder of Pakistan, became the first Governor-General of Pakistan with Liaqat Ali Khan becoming the first Prime Minister of Pakistan.
 The Indian Act of 1935 provided the legal framework for Pakistan until 1956, when the state passed its own constitution.

-While Pakistan's Independence Day celebrates its freedom from British Rule, the Republic Day celebrates the coming into force of its constitution.
+While Pakistan's Independence Day celebrates its freedom from British rule, the Republic Day celebrates the coming into force of its constitution.

 Works and efforts by the Basic Principles Committee drafted the basic outlines of the constitution in 1949.
 After many deliberations and years of some modifications, the first set of the Constitution of Pakistan was enforced in the country on 23 March 1956.
 This marked the country's successful transition from Dominion to Islamic Republic.
 The Governor-General was replaced with the President of Pakistan as ceremonial head of state.
 Initially it was called Republic Day but after Ayub Khan's takeover its name was changed to Pakistan Day due to the end of democracy in Pakistan.

 Celebrations

 The main celebration is held in Islamabad, the capital of Pakistan.
 The President of Pakistan is usually the Chief Guest; also in attendance are the Prime Minister of Pakistan alongside the Cabinet ministers, military chiefs of staff, and chairman joint chiefs.

 A full inter-services joint military parade is rehearsed and broadcast live by the news media all over the country.
 The Pakistan military inter services also gives a glance of its power and capabilities during this parade.

 The celebrations regarding the holiday include a full military and civilian parade in the capital, Islamabad.
 These are presided by the President of Pakistan and are held early in the morning.
 After the parade, the President confers national awards and medals on the awardees at the Presidency.
-Wreaths are also laid at the mausoleums of Muhammad Iqbal and Muhammad Ali Jinnah, founder of Pakistan.
+Wreaths are also laid at the mausoleums of Allama Sir Muhammad Iqbal and Quaid-i-Azam Muhammad Ali Jinnah, founder of Pakistan.
 In very rare times and significance, foreign dignitaries have been invited to attend the military parade.

 In the United States, while New York City has celebrated North America's largest Pakistan Day parade for decades, New Jersey's first annual Pakistan Day parade was held on August 16, 2015, in Edison and Woodbridge, New Jersey.

-Parade Commanders

-From 1956 to 2018, the following officers from the army have led the joint services parade:

-Foreign dignitaries who have attended the parade

-From 1956 to 2019, the following foreign dignitaries attended the parade: